freedomotic/fd-developer-manual/docs/source/getting-started/hello-world.rst

           notifyEvent(message);
         }

-then build your plugin, start Freedomotic and then your plugin.
+Then build your plugin, and start Freedomotic followed by the plugin.
 You will see a blue bubble with the current date and time at the upper left side of the environment map.

 Make your plugin send emails
 ----------------------------

-in ``onRun()`` method of your plugin write:
+In the ``onRun()`` method of your plugin, write:

 .. code:: java